business owners Archives - CFO Centre Australia

 • Understand the needs of the business customer and use this information to improve the customer service experience.

-• Reward current customer for their loyalty
+• Reward current customer for their loyal support

 • Consider using mystery shoppers to monitor customer service